csokosgeza/ai-audio-dataset-creator/README.md

 *   Processing, especially with Demucs and `large-v3` Whisper model on CPU, can be very time-consuming.
 Using a CUDA-enabled GPU is highly recommended.
 *   The quality of the dataset heavily depends on the quality of the input audio and the accuracy of the Whisper transcription.
 Manual review and correction of the `metadata.csv` (especially for low-confidence segments) is advised for best results.

+*   **Timestamp Adjustments for Segmentation:** It has been observed that WhisperX (especially with some languages like Hungarian) might occasionally provide timestamps that result in the very end or beginning of speech segments being slightly cut off.
+To mitigate this, a small buffering mechanism has been implemented in `transcribe_segment.py`:
+    *   `SEGMENT_START_BUFFER_SECONDS` (default: `0.1` seconds): Attempts to start segments slightly earlier, but not before the original Whisper segment's start or the first word's detected start.
+    *   `SEGMENT_END_BUFFER_MS` (default: `140` milliseconds): Extends the end of segments slightly, capped by the total audio duration.
+    These default values can be adjusted directly in the `transcribe_segment.py` script if needed, as their optimal values might vary depending on the language and audio characteristics.
 *   The generated `metadata.csv` and audio segments are intended as an intermediate dataset.
 You will need a separate script to convert this into the final format required by your specific model.

 ## TODO / Future Improvements